GabeScott/standard-works-vault/General Conference/2006 April - Tender Hearts and Helping Hands.md

 Brother Michael Kagle took a convoy of trucks loaded with equipment from his own company to Mississippi.
 Many employees, who are not of our faith, volunteered to go with him every weekend to give assistance in the storm-stricken areas.
 Walkie-talkies were used for communication along the way.
 Mike’s high priests group leader, while driving along with them in his pickup truck, said he had white knuckles from driving so fast.
 Trying to slow the convoy down, he got on the walkie-talkie and said, “Gentlemen, do you realize we are going 80 miles per hour?”
 One of the truck drivers came on and said, “Well, you have to understand that’s all these big trucks will do.
 We can’t go any faster.”

 Hundreds of letters of gratitude have been received.
 One woman, a nurse from Mississippi, wrote: “I was speechless.
 Had God answered my prayers so quickly?
-Tears immediately began to roll down my cheeks as men in hard hats and boots, with chainsaws of all shapes and sizes, appeared out of the debris.
+Tears immediately began to roll down my cheeks as men in hard hats and boots, with chain saws of all shapes and sizes, appeared out of the debris.
 It was absolutely, unequivocally, one of the most supreme sacrifices that has ever happened to me personally.”

 May I express thanks to the nimble fingers that have produced thousands of beautiful blankets and a special thanks to the not-so-nimble fingers of our more senior sisters who have also crafted the much-needed quilts.
 One 92-year-old great-grandmother has produced several hundred blankets.
 In her case, both the creator and receiver have been blessed.
 As her son admired her handiwork, she asked, “Do you think anyone will ever use one of my blankets?”
 A letter from a young mother in Louisiana answers that question: